wbotelhos/sublime-assignment/README.md

 @comment = Comment.new if @comment.nil?
 ```

-It will be result a bad assignment:
+It will be result in a bad assignment:

 ```ruby
 @article, @comment = article, Comment.new if @comment.nil?
 ```

-Then, avoid to select things that is not a variable assignment.
+So, avoid to select things that is not a variable assignment.

 3) If you have repeated assignment, it will generates a warning: